DesaiKavina/CMPE202-KnowYourPatterns-Quiz-Game/Journals/JOURNAL_KAVINA.md

 **What I did**

+-> Completed the JSON parsing in JAVA, extracted the content and storing in the arraylist

+-> Tested the JSON parsing with the sample JSON file created for storing questions and answers

--> Completed the exploration of greenfoot
+-> Made the UI mockups for two pages of the game

--> Completed researching about Java Swing and applet

 **What I plan to do next**

--> Find out questions of the quiz from GOF book and the internet

--> Make a sample JSON file for storing question, answer, image files

--> parsing the JSON file and storing the data in an arraylist
+-> Implementing state patters for storing the state for number of images unveiled by clicking the hint button

+-> Implementing the decorator pattern for decorating the answer choses with different colors based on the correctness of the answer given by the player

+-> Cropping images for displaying it as hints for the questions

 **What blockers I have**